marcoagsa/phaserGame/README.md

 > - [x] The Game don't update more then level 3
 > - [x] Fix update scale meter
+> - [ ] The player still gets stuck, sometimes in the left and right corner

 ## [`Feactures`]